rune/rune/docs/docs/playtesting/testing-in-app.md

 sidebar_position: 1
 ---

-# Testing in the Rune App
+# Testing in Rune App

 Rune lets you easily playtest your game in the Rune app before it's published to everyone.
 This is a great way to test the actual multiplayer experience of your game with friends and [team members](../publishing/collaboration#team-roles) before releasing it to the Rune community.